Italy's government close to collapse ahead of Renzi news conference

-Renzi will speak at 5:30 p.m.
-(1630 GMT) with his Italia Viva party’s two ministers.
-He has not revealed the reason for the news conference but many observers believe the ministers will announce their resignations.
+Renzi will speak at 5.30 p.m.
+(1630 GMT).
+He has not revealed the reason for the encounter, but many observers believe he will use the occasion to announce the resignation of the two ministers drawn from his Italia Viva party.

 Such a move would unleash political chaos on Italy as it struggles to contain the resurgent COVID-19 pandemic.
 Italia Viva’s backing in parliament is crucial to the survival of the coalition led by the anti-establishment 5-Star Movement and the centre-left Democratic Party (PD).